 On April 7, 2021, the Association's Board of Directors signed a Letter of Intent to pursue merger negotiations with Yankee Farm Credit, headquartered in Williston, VT.
 Additionally on April 7th, the two Associations entered into a Joint Management Agreement and have appointed Farm Credit East's CEO Michael J. Reynolds as CEO for both organizations during this merger evaluation period.
-This initiates the due diligence phase of the merger process which each Association is in the process of completing.
+This initiated the due diligence phase of the merger process which each Association completed to its satisfaction.
 The merger is subject to FCA and shareholder approval.